gaehlerm/SoftwareEngineering/README.md

 Better dead than walking wounded

 Even if you write absolutely amazing code, some things will still go wrong.
 Some of these things are no problem at all, while others can be absolutely deadly.
 Literally.
 Problems are less critical if you find them early on and they are immediately recognizable.
 I would briefly like to go through the different cases.
-Even if the distinction between errors and bugs is somewhat arbitrary.
+Even if my distinction between errors and bugs is somewhat arbitrary.

 ## Bugs

 A lot of people underestimate the problem of bugs.
 They are easy to ignore because they don’t show up too often and maybe they are not too bad.
 Just some glitches.
 But this is exactly why bugs are so catastrophic.
 You don’t necessarily know something went wrong.
 You might have an idea something is off, but you are not sure.
 Or you don’t know at all.
 This is the absolute worst case that can happen in your code.
 You think everything is alright but in fact, it is not.
 Your hard disk got deleted, a bank lost a million, an airplane crashed.
 Anything is possible.
 Bugs are the absolutely worst thing that can happen to your code.
 Sure, most bugs are not that terrible.
 But don’t take them lightly.

+The cost of bugs is gigantic.
+It may take hours, if not days to track down a bug and in bad code it's frequently not clear how it should be fixed.
+Furthermore the cost of bugs increases exponentially over time.
+This is due to the growth and the additional complexity of the code.

 I hope you got the memo.
 In a small project, you can do pretty much anything you want.
 But you have to make sure you don’t create bugs.
 Write good code and make sure it’s tested.